Duchstf/CNN-Architectural-Analysis/README.md

 For those who are interested in the raw prototxt files from MENNDL, from which the features are extracted from.
 If you have access to the Wilson Cluster at Fermilab, the file paths are the followings:

-**Image files that the networks were trained on:** `/data/jhamer/minerva_imgs/hadmultkineimgs_127x94_me1Amc.hdf5`
+**Image files that the networks were trained on:** `/data/jhamer/minerva_imgs/hadmultkineimgs_127x94_me1Amc.hdf5` **NOTE: Human Performance Benchmark for Hadron Mutliplicity problem in paper is evaluated on ramdomly drawn input images on the same data set.**

 **MINERvA Vertex Finding Networks:**
 - **First Population:** `/data/jhamer/minerva_networks/networks/`